McTavishLab/physcraper/How_to_start.md

         General information about the BLAST database can be found [here](ftp://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html)

-        In Linux do the following in the folder of your future blast database: (for Windows and MAC please use google to figure it out, there should be plenty of information.)
+        In Linux do the following in the folder of your future blast database using the terminal: (for Windows and MAC please use google to figure it out, there should be plenty of information.)
+          * `cd /to/the/folder/of/your/future/blastdb`
           * `sudo apt-get install ncbi-blast+` # if not already installed earlier
           * `wget 'ftp://ftp.ncbi.nlm.nih.gov/blast/db/nt.*'`  # this downloads all nt-compressed files
           * `update_blastdb nt`
           * `cat *.tar.gz | tar -xvzf - -i`
           * `blastdbcmd -db nt -info`

           The last command shows you if it worked correctly. 'nt' means, we are making the nucleotide database.
           The database needs to be update regularly, go back to step 1 as soon as there is a database update to get the most recent sequences from GenBank.

+          install the taxonomy database
+          * `wget 'https://www.ncbi.nlm.nih.gov/books/NBK279680/'` # Download the taxdb archive
+          * `cd /to/the/folder/of/your/blastdb`
+          * `gunzip -cd taxdb.tar.gz | (cd $BLASTDB; tar xvf - )`  # Install it in the BLASTDB directory

+           to update the taxonomy database later, run `perl update_blastdb.pl taxdb`

 ### Set up a run
 1. edit major settings in the config file